Species-tree inference with BEAST 2 and SNAPP

 rag1.trein FigTree.
 To see the support values for each node, set a tick next to “Node Labels” in the menu on the left, and click on the triangle next to it.
 Then choose “posterior” from the drop-down menu to the right of “Display”.
 The posterior node support values represent our confidence that a given node is monophyletic, under the assumption that the employed model is correct.
 As shown in the next screenshot, most nodes are well-supported.

 - To add a time scale to the phylogeny, set a tick next to “Scale Axis” in the menu on the left, but remove the one next to “Scale Bar”.
-Also click the triangle next to it, remove the tick next to “Show grid” in the newly opened menu field, but set a tick next to “Reverse axis” instead.
+Also click the triangle next “Scale Axis”, set a tick next to “Reverse axis” in the newly opened menu field.
 The result is shown in the next screenshot.

 - To also see the confidence intervals for the age estimates, click on the triangle next to “Node Bars” in the menu on the left.
 Also set a tick in the checkbox for “Node Bars”.
 Choose the first item from the drop-down menu for “Display”, the “height_95%_HPD” (“HPD” = “highest posterior density”; this is the most common measure of the confidence interval in a Bayesian analysis).
 You should then see blue bars on each node, these indicate the age range within which the node lies with 95% certainty.
 The phylogeny should then look as shown below.